 - Failure in judgment or logic

 - Sluggish movements or a staggering walk

-Over the long-term, barbiturate abuse can often lead to complete addiction to the drug.
+Over the long term, barbiturates abuse can often lead to complete addiction to the drugs.
 When this occurs, the body becomes accustomed to the effects of the drug, a tolerance is built up, and overdose becomes an even more likely scenario.
-Their inherently addictive nature is just part of what make barbiturate medications so dangerous to use, particularly for those already prone to addictive behaviors.
-Prolonged barbiturate abuse can lead to symptoms that go beyond the behavioral and physical symptoms above.
-Through either excessive or long-term barbiturate abuse, those using the drug may see chronic symptoms, including:
+Their inherently addictive nature is just part of what makes barbiturate medications so dangerous to use, particularly for those already prone to addictive behaviors.
+Prolonged barbiturates abuse can lead to symptoms that go beyond behavioral and physical symptoms.
+Through either excessive or long-term barbiturates abuse, those using the drug may see chronic symptoms, including: